 A surprisingly common mistake some people make is that they don't realise the wheel nuts (which are actually bolts) are covered by a false plastic cover that looks just like a wheel nut.
 As such they struggle to get a big enough socket for them.
 These are simply eased off with a screwdriver being careful not to damage the allow wheel, or you can get a took to help do this amd indeed some cars come with the tool in the glove box.

 In most countries Tesla do not supply locking wheel nuts/bolts.
 Alloy wheel theft has decreased considerably in recent years coupled with the weight of the car and high torque setting of the nuts make it a challenge for anyone to attempt to steal the wheels.
+If you do decide you want to use locking wheels nuts then we suggest you buy them from Tesla.
+The high torque required to do up and remove the nuts can damage cheaper locking nuts and this can cause significant problems.
+There are also two different shapes of mating surface, curved and flat, and these differ across makes of car.
+Buying the wrong type can be dangerous.
+The official Tesla locking nuts are also not that expensive compared to quality third party alternatives.

 The details below were correct as of Sept 2019 however the simplest way to check the tyre size for your car is to read the current size on the wall of the tyre.
 Please treat these tables just as a quick guide.